knative/docs/docs/install/install-serving-with-yaml.md

 ## Install a networking layer

-The networking layer in Knative Serving routes incoming and outgoing traffic for your Knative installation.
+The networking layer in Knative Serving is responsible for incoming requests and the associated responses for your Knative installation.
 Knative enables you to choose a networking layer and then translates Knative’s resources into the specific configuration for your chosen networking solution.